http-party/node-http-proxy/README.md

 var http = require('http'),
     httpProxy = require('http-proxy');
 //
-// Create your proxy server
+// Create your proxy server and set the target in the options.
 //
 httpProxy.createProxyServer({target:'http://localhost:9000'}).listen(8000);